 Sandown, New Hampshire, 1756

 There isn’t a straight line left in this house, and that’s just the way preservationists Alistair & Ellin McHarg want it.
-They have taken great care to maintain the historic integrity of this pre-Revolutionary War center chimney Colonial.
+They have taken great care to maintain the historic integrity of this pre-Revolutionary War center chimney Colonial style house.
 Before it was their home, this building was a tavern and schoolhouse for Sandown, New Hampshire.

 This home was built before America was formed as a nation.
 Colonial architecture was influenced by the settling colonists from England.
 They brought with them an architecture of practicality over style featuring exposed wood shingles, large center chimney, steep roof, and little ornamentation.